Eliminating Reflections in Waveguide Bends Using a Metagrating-Inspired Semianalytical Methodology: Results and Discussion

 In symmetric WG bends\footnote{Note the distinction between symmetric WGs and symmetric solution branches, where the former correspond to the geometrical dimensions of the WG and the latter stand for PTL identification.}, i.e. $a_1=a_2$, it can be shown that $|\xi|=\pi/2$ [reducing \eqref{eq21} to $A_1^{\mathrm{(sec)}} = \pm B_1^{\mathrm{(sec)}}$] and that if the current line is placed on the symmetry axis of the bend ($\phi_0=\Phi/2$), the amplitudes of the secondary fields are equal at both ports ($A_1^{\mathrm{(sec)}} = B_1^{\mathrm{(sec)}}$).
 Namely, the axis of symmetry\footnote{We refer here only to points on the axis of symmetry which are restricted by \cref{eq9}, as considered herein.} is always a branch of the solution when $a_1=a_2$ [as indeed seen in Figs. 2(b) and 3(e)].
 This phenomenon can be explained intuitively by the observation that when placed at the structure's geometrical axis of symmetry, the scatterer radiates identical fields to both ports.
 Therefore, if the bare junction reflection is exactly canceled by the scatterer radiation towards the input port, its radiation towards the output port would fully compensate for the eliminated back-reflected power, leading to full transmission.
 Therefore, this scatterer location is a PTL.

 Another observation concerning the solution branches that can be deduced from \cref{eq21} is related to the nature of the solutions at intersections between symmetric and anti-symmetric branches: the intersection points lie on both branches, and must therefore satisfy \cref{eq21} with \emph{both} plus and minus signs on the right-hand-side.
 Quite clearly, this can only occur if the secondary fields at those points vanish, i.e. $A_1^{\mathrm{(sec)}} = B_1^{\mathrm{(sec)}} = 0$.
 Since we are only interested in configurations which exhibit undesired reflection to begin with, i.e. $A_1\neq0$, no finite current excited at those (exact) intersection points will be able to satisfy the design requirement specified in \cref{eq18a}, $A_1^{\mathrm{(sec)}}=-A_1$.
 Therefore, these intersection points cannot be considered valid PTLs\footnote{Moreover, at these intersection points the value of $\sigma$ is undefined, since its definition in \eqref{eq20} inherently assumes ${\left|S_{11}\right|}^2=0$, which does not occur there when $A_1$ is nonzero.}.
 Physically, a current source placed in these points in the junction would not be able to generate any $\mathrm{TE}_{10}$ power radiated towards port (1), due to special multiple reflection phenomena occurring there, leading to complete destructive interference in the secondary field pattern.
+From another perspective, these points are actually “blind spots”: from reciprocity, the bare-junction field there is zero.
+In other words, the incident TE10 mode would not be able to efficiently excite currents in a polarizable particle placed at these points, and a scatterer there will be “invisible” to the system.
+In particular, it will not be possible to induce on the scatterer a significant (i.e., sufficient) amount of current to produce the desired secondary fields and cancel the spurious back reflection, as required.